Mapping dynamical systems into chemical reactions: Quasi-chemical map: Theory

 Fixing $\mu = 1/10$ in~(\ref{eq:ex1_P1c}), one obtains

-In~Figure~\ref{fig:2}(a), we display the state-space for~(\ref{eq:ex1_P1cb}) which contains an unstable equilibrium (blue dot) enclosed by a stable limit cycle (red curve), in qualitative agreement with~(\ref{eq:ex1}) (and, therefore~(\ref{eq:ex1_translated2})).
-Note that~(\ref{eq:ex1_P1cb}) can be obtained from the $\mathbf{x}$-factorable system~(\ref{eq:xfactorable}) by a suitable rescaling of the vector field; let us stress, however, that~(\ref{eq:xfactorable}) itself does \emph{not} qualitatively match with the target system, see Figure~\ref{fig:1}(e)--(f).
+In~Figure~\ref{fig:2}(a), we display state-space for~(\ref{eq:ex1_P1cb}), which contains an unstable equilibrium (blue dot) enclosed by a stable limit cycle (red curve), in qualitative agreement with~(\ref{eq:ex1}) (and, therefore~(\ref{eq:ex1_translated2})).
+Note that~(\ref{eq:ex1_P1cb}) can be interpreted as a correction, via a suitable rescaling of the vector field, of $\mathbf{x}$-factorable system~(\ref{eq:xfactorable}), which itself fails to qualitatively match the target DS; see Figure~\ref{fig:1}(e)--(f).

 In~Figure~\ref{fig:2}(a), we also show the limit cycle of~(\ref{eq:ex1_translated2}) as dashed black curve, which is in quantitative disagreement with the limit cycle of~(\ref{eq:ex1_P1cb}).
-By design, this mismatch can be made arbitrarily small if $\mu$ is chosen sufficiently small.
-For example, in Figure~\ref{fig:2}(b), we display the state-space for~(\ref{eq:ex1_P1c}) with $\mu = 1/100$, where one can notice a significantly improved match with the target limit cycle.
+By design, this mismatch can be made arbitrarily small if $\mu > 0$ is chosen sufficiently small.
+For example, in Figure~\ref{fig:2}(b), we display state-space for~(\ref{eq:ex1_P1c}) with $\mu = 1/100$, where one can notice a significantly improved match with the target limit cycle.
 A corresponding time-state space is shown in Figure~\ref{fig:2}(c), demonstrating that the period of oscillations is also approximately preserved.